simphony/simphony-remote/README.rst

    **remoteappmanager** by default uses a sqlite database *remoteappmanager.db* in the current work directory.
 The **remoteappdb** command-line tool is provided for setting up the database.
-Please refer to the `utilities <doc/source/utilities.rst>`_ section for details on the use of this program.
+Please refer to the :doc:`utilities </utilities>` section for details on the use of this program.